Karakorum: Excavations

 The Erdene Zuu Monastery stands near Karakorum.
 Various construction materials were taken from the ruin to build this monastery.
-The actual location of Karakorum was long unclear.
-First hints that Karakorum was located at Erdene Zuu were already known in the 18th century, but until the 20th century there was a dispute whether or not the ruins of Karabalgasun, or Ordu-Baliq, were in fact those of Karakorum.
+The actual location of Karakorum was long unclear, despite frequent mentions in historical sources.
+First hints that Karakorum was located at Erdene Zuu were already known in the 18th century, but until the 20th century, there was a dispute whether or not the ruins of Karabalgasun, or Ordu-Baliq, were in fact those of Karakorum.
 In 1889, the site was conclusively identified as the former Mongol capital by Nikolai Yadrintsev, who discovered examples of the Orkhon script during the same expedition.
 Yadrintsev's conclusions were confirmed by Wilhelm Radloff.

 Dening Hall of the Beiyue Temple built in 1270 during the Yuan dynasty closely resembles the lost palace architecture of Dadu (Beijing) and Karakorum.

 The first excavations took place in 1933–34 under D. Bukinich.
 After his Soviet-Mongolian excavations of 1948–49, Sergei Kiselyov concluded that he had found the remains of Ögödei's palace.
 However, this conclusion has been put into doubt by the findings of the 2000–2004 German-Mongolian excavations, which seem to identify them as belonging to the great stupa temple rather than to Ögödei's palace.